MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - *Scalability requirements:* If the demand on your application may fluctuate, using a patterns like microservices allows individual components to scale independently, accommodating varying loads without impacting overall system performance.

-- *Data-Driven applications:* If your application require extensive data handling, an event-driven architecture can provide real-time responsiveness and efficient data processing.
+- *Data-driven applications:* If your application require extensive data handling, an event-driven architecture can provide real-time responsiveness and efficient data processing.

 Smaller applications or POCs typically will not benefit from adopting one of these design patterns and should be built with a simplistic design.
 Likewise, if you have resource (budget, time, or headcount) constraints, staying with a simplistic design that can be refactored later is a better approach than adopting a complex design pattern.